hariharansr2004/Java-Cheat-Sheet/README.md

 <br>

 ## Polymorphism
 The word ‘polymorphism’ means having many forms.
-In Java, polymorphism refers to the ability of a message to be displayed in more than one form.
+In Java, polymorphism refers to the ability of an object to take on many forms.
+It allows objects of different classes to be treated as objects of a common superclass.

 ### Real-life Example
 A person can have different characteristics at the same time.
 Like a man at the same time is a father, a husband, and an employee.
 So, the same person possesses different behaviors in different situations.